May 2019

 • average number of full-time employees of 12 during the year

 Before 2006, all private and public limited companies were required to submit audited financial statements.
-However, after the law of audit exemption for small companies came into effect, the number of company that opted out of auditing financial statements increased annually.
+However, after the law of audit exemption for small companies emerged, the number of companies that opted out of auditing financial statements increased annually.

 Number of Danish companies opted out of auditing financial statements 2006 - 2016